-- Proof of Completion must be submitted in the office of the Controller of Examinations before the commencement of the IV Semester. - 2) Publication in a journal with ISSN or ISBN number by a student, co authored by staff member will be given one credit extra. - 3) Student can opt Hindi/ French/ Other foreign Language approved by certified Institutions to earn one credit.
-The certificate (Hindi) must be obtained from Dakshina Bharat Hindi Prachar Sabha and He/ she has to enroll and complete within third semester of the programme.
+- 1) Proof of Completion must be submitted in the office of the Controller of Examinations before the commencement of the IV Semester. - 2) Publication in a journal with ISSN or ISBN number by a student, co authored by staff member will be given one credit extra. - 3) Student can opt Hindi/ French/ Other foreign Language approved by certified Institutions to earn one credit.
+The certificate (Hindi) must be

-- 4) Prize winners in Paper Presentation events of sponsored national or international Seminar/conference or participation in workshops sponsored by any government agencies (minimum 5 days) will be given one credit extra. - 5) Student can earn one credit, if they complete any one Online certification courses conducted by NPTEL/IIT or MOOC or they should clear any one of Self study papers - 6) Prize Winners in /Social Activities/Extra Curricular/Co-Curricular Activities or representation in Sports at University/District/State/National/International level can earn one extra credit.
+- obtained from Dakshina Bharat Hindi Prachar Sabha and He/ she has to enroll and complete within third semester of the programme. - 4) Prize winners in Paper Presentation events of sponsored national or international Seminar/conference or participation in workshops sponsored by any government agencies (minimum 5 days) will be given one credit extra. - 5) Student can earn one credit, if they clear any one of Self study papers - 6) Prize Winners in /Social Activities/Extra Curricular/Co-Curricular Activities or representation in Sports at University/District/State/National/International level can earn one extra credit.